×

 • More noticeable stiffness and irritation when lying on that side.
 Sometimes, the pain reaches its peak value and may awaken the patient from sleep.

-• Patients suffering from this syndrome also account that the pain minimizes their strength and feels weakness in their legs.
+• Patients presenting with this syndrome also account that the pain minimizes their strength and feels weakness in their legs.

 • Initially, the pain is acute, but it may convert into a chronic form and get worse and worse with time.